tmakatos/qemu/docs/devel/vfio-user.rst

 | count | 28     | 4                         |
 +-------+--------+---------------------------+

-* *argz* is reserved in vfio-user, it is only used in the ioctl() VFIO implementation.
+* *argsz* is the size of the VFIO IRQ info structure.
 * *flags* defines IRQ attributes:

   * *VFIO_IRQ_INFO_EVENTFD* indicates the IRQ type can support server eventfd